 You must be willing to protect the business’ only irreplaceable asset: you.

 It’s good for the business when you take from it.

 It’s good for the business when you take care of yourself.

 Your business is never going to volunteer to give back to you.
 In fact, it’s going to get more and more demanding of your time, money and energy as it grows.
 It will take all you give and still demand more.

 At some point, if you’re serious about surviving as a business owner, if you’re interested in seeing some tangible pay-back for your investment, you need to stop, and say “It’s my turn.”

 When looking at the players in any industry, there are usually a handful of businesses that stand out ahead of the pack.
 So what exactly goes into making some more successful than others?
 More often than not, it comes down to the kind of leadership they have steering their efforts.
 Being a strong small business owner is an elusive enterprise, there is no one secret recipe to achieve.
 If there was a sure-fire way to be a dynamite small business leader, it would undoubtedly include the following 7 components:

-The Forbes article titled 7 Habits of Great Small Business Owners goes on to describe 7 elements key to “being great” — and the first two have to do with you taking care of you.
+The Forbes article titled 7 Habits of Great Small Business Owners goes on to describe 7 elements key to “being great” — and you might be surprised that the first two elements listed have to do with you, the owner, taking care of you.